jeshraghian/QSNNs/README.md

 ## Interpreting and Plotting Results
 * Results can be gathered and plotted using `extract_test_set_accuracy.py` and `plot_results.py`, respectively.
-* `plot_results.py` can be reconfigured to plot different quantaties.
+* `plot_results.py` can be reconfigured to plot different quantities.
 * By default, `plot_results.py` plots the loss curve evolution during training for all three datasets.